GREENFIELD — An Eastern Hancock Schools teacher and basketball coach pleaded not guilty Friday to the drunken-driving charges she faces.

 A Fortville police officer stopped Doud around 11 p.m.
 Sept.
 2 for driving erratically on South Maple Street in Fortville, police said.
 She admitted to officers she had been drinking while at a concert, according to the police report.

-A field sobriety test showed Doud had a .217 breath-alcohol content, almost three times the legal limit.
+A field sobriety test showed Doud had a .217 percent blood-alcohol content, almost three times the legal limit.
 She was arrested and booked into the Hancock County Jail but released on $600 bond, records show.

 Each charge carries a penalty of up to one year in jail and a $5,000 fine.